-In the fall of 2015, Humanities Texas will hold professional development workshops throughout the state for Texas social studies and language arts teachers.
+This October, Humanities Texas will hold professional development workshops throughout the state for Texas social studies teachers.

 Teachers at all workshops will receive books and other instructional materials and be trained in the examination and interpretation of primary sources.
 Content at all of our fall workshops will be aligned with the TEKS.
 For details on eligibility, substitute and travel reimbursements, and venues or to apply online, visit the Upcoming Institutes page on the Humanities Texas website.